apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israeli losses rise in Gaza as President Biden calls for 'pause' in Hamas war**
+**US amusement park operators Cedar Fair, Six Flags in merger talks - sources**

-You can read more about it [here](https://www.foxnews.com/live-news/november-2-israel-hamas-war).
+You can read more about it [here](https://www.reuters.com/markets/deals/cedar-fair-explores-merger-with-six-flags-sources-2023-11-01/).

 ## Requirements
 - Python 3.8